Visiting Instructor of Psychology

 - B.A., Drew University, 2000

 - M.A., Cornell University, 2003

-Prof. Fraser-Thill’s main area of recent research has concerned infant development, particularly in the domain of social development.
-She has also performed research on parents’ decision making about care for their child with autism, eyewitness identification (accuracy on lineups and mugshots), suggestibility to false information, and the prosocial behavior of cancer patients’ siblings.
+Prof. Fraser-Thill’s main area of recent work has focused on the development of meaning and purpose across the lifespan, with an emphasis on how career choice intersects with these constructs.
+She has also performed research on infants’ socioemotional development, parents’ decision making about care for their child with autism, eyewitness identification (accuracy on lineups and mugshots), suggestibility to false information, and the prosocial behavior of cancer patients’ siblings.

 - Psyc 101 Principles of Psychology

 - Psyc 235 Abnormal Psychology